• Skip to primary navigation

 b) Passive Income

 A whole article can be written on passive income alone.
-Which is just what I did and you can read about it hERE.
+This is just what I did and you can read about it hERE.

-To keep it simple here, passive income is income I receive without having to put in effort or work for.
+To keep it simple here, passive income is income I receive without having to put in effort or work.
 Through stock investment, I get passive income via dividends.
 As a real-life example, I received RM16,322.26 in dividend income last year from my Malaysian stock portfolio – the Freedom Fund.

 Another example of passive income using real estate as an example is rental.
 The rent you receive from your tenants can be considered passive income as well.